BC100Dev/AnlinxOS/README.md

 ---

 ## Key Concepts
-- **Built on CLFS**: This OS does not contain a repackaged distribution base, like ZorinOS, taking the distro base of Ubuntu.
-AnlinxOS is constructed using CLFS (Coding Linux from Scratch) for complete control for each component.
+- **Built on LFS**: This OS does not contain a repackaged distribution base, like ZorinOS, taking the distro base of Ubuntu.
+AnlinxOS is constructed using LFS (Linux from Scratch) for complete control for each component.
 - **Android Framework being included**: Unlike AOSP-based systems, AnlinxOS does not depend on the Android Runtime, SystemUI or typical Android HALs.
 This means that the Android Framework Support is translated to the glibc Layer (see [`alde`](https://github.com/BC100Dev/alde) for